-Figure 12.2: (left) ELROI PC104 beacon unit that was installed on NMTSat.d (right) Two ELROI beacon units delivered for a launch in 2021.
+Figure 12.2: (left) ELROI PC104 beacon unit that was installed on NMTSat.d; (right) Two ELROI beacon units delivered for a launch in 2021.
 Credit: Los Alamos National Laboratory.

-Identification systems and devices that make use of light emitting diodes (LEDs) and coded light signals have the advantage of being relatively simple and capable of identifying satellites uniquely.
-However, all systems flown to date have required power from the host satellite, leading to issues with detection (19) if the host satellite does not power up.
-Current implementations are also relatively large, though future systems are expected to be much smaller and may include independent power.
-Devices such as the Extremely Low Resource Optical Identifier (ELROI) beacon (figure 12.2), under development by Los Alamos National Lab (19), use exterior-mounted LEDs or diode lasers that blink in a prescribed sequence to uniquely identify satellites.
-The ELROI system is designed to be independently powered by a small solar cell and battery, and is packaged into a system as small as a Scrabble tile, though only larger systems - with power provided by the host satellite - have flown.
+beacon (Figure 12.2), under development by Los Alamos National Lab (19), use exterior-mounted LEDs or diode lasers that blink in a prescribed sequence to uniquely identify satellites.
+The ELROI system is designed to be independently powered by a small solar cell and battery and is packaged into a system as small as a Scrabble tile, though only larger systems - with power provided by the host satellite - have flown.